domoticz/domoticz/dzVents/runtime/integration-tests/README.md

 ```
 Also check the domoticz log.
 Some errors are to be expected

-for Raspberrie Debian buster like systems a bash script is available: '/runtime/misc/testdzVents.sh' this script will execute all tests and integration tests. and
+for Raspberry Debian buster like systems a bash script is available: '/runtime/misc/testdzVents.sh' this script will execute all tests and integration tests. and
 present the outcome to your screen.

 ========================= V4.11426 ================+========================== Tests ============================+